wiseman-timelord/Chat-VulkanLlama/README.md

 3) Update to GGUF based models, and try to keep support for GGML in process.
 Tried 4 times to create script, with, ctransformers, transformers and llama.cpp, none worked due to lack of available concise information.

 ### FEATURES:
+* Multi-window interface, running separate scripts parallel, bypassing complexities of, curses or tkinter, on WSL.
 * 4K-200K context multi-model support, with robust interface, use, chat or chat+instruct, models.
 * Dynamic Model Initialization, seamlessly initializes the Llama language model with optimal thread settings.
 * Interactive User Loop, features a continuous loop for real-time user interaction.